What is a domain?

 Behind each domain is the IP address of the server on which the website is stored.
 Domains were invented so that you do not have to remember the long numerical strings of the IP addresses.

-When you enter a domain in the address bar of your browser, a request will be sent to the corresponding name server.
+When you type in a domain in the address bar of your browser, a request will be sent to the corresponding name server.
 The name server searches its database for the correct IP address of this domain and transmits it to the browser.
 The browser can then display the desired website.
 This usually happens within milliseconds.

 How is a domain structured?